Calculating Your Cost to Credential

 Students considering Ohio State should know the total cost of the degree program as an important factor in making a sound decision.
 Knowing the cost of your program will help you make important financial plans, estimate your student loan needs and find a program that will be a valuable investment.

 There are a lot of questions you can ask to help gather information about a credential’s total at Ohio State.
 This will help you determine a proper budget, so you can have control over how much you borrow and have to pay back.

 First, let’s start with how many courses/credits does this program require to complete the degree?

 When searching for the number of courses to degree completion, it’s always a good rule of thumb to start on the program’s webpage.
 You can usually find this under “curriculum” on most program pages.

 Some programs have specialties or tracks that influence the number of course/credits that you have to earn.
-For example, the Nursing - Master of Science program has four different specialty tracks.
+For example, the Master of Science in Nursing program has four different specialty tracks.
 Each track requires a different number of courses to complete the specialization.
 The Family Nurse Practitioner track requires 12 courses, while the Clinical Nurse Leader track requires 10 courses.
 The extra two courses in the Family Nurse Practitioner track will contribute to the cost total costs.

 From there, what can you fit into your schedule?

 Going back to school is already overwhelming especially if you’ve been out of school for a long time.
 Consider your current schedule with your job, extracurricular activities and social events that you have going on in your life.
 Is it feasible for you to become a full-time student?
 It might not be best for your schedule and that’s okay.
 Part-time options are available for students who want to take one to two courses a semester.

 Enrollment status is based on how many courses/credits you want to take a semester.
 Generally, a course is about three credit hours.
 This status will determine how long it will take you to complete the program, which affects the total cost of your credential.